PHYSICS 7551 - Radiotherapy Physics

 General Course Information

-Course Code PHYSICS 7551 Course Radiotherapy Physics Coordinating Unit School of Chemistry & Physics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Assumed Knowledge PHYSICS 7011 Course Description Radiation therapy involves the therapeutic use of controlled doses of radiation for cancer treatment in hospitals.
+Course Code PHYSICS 7551 Course Radiotherapy Physics Coordinating Unit School of Physical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge PHYSICS 7011 Course Description Radiation therapy involves the therapeutic use of controlled doses of radiation for cancer treatment in hospitals.
 This reading-tutorial course consists of 24 modules covering various aspects of Radiotherapy Physics.
-Course notes are available via the internet and a list of recommended text books.
-Topics include: units and definitions of physical quantities used in radiotherapy, radiobiological basis for radiotherapy, compartment analysis, measurement of radiation for radiotherapy, Bragg-Gray theory, absorbed dose

 The full timetable of all activities for this course can be accessed from Course Planner.